3 S&P 500 Growth Stocks That Could Thrive Despite Trump’s Tariffs

 Finally, check out CrowdStrike (CRWD:NASDAQ).
 It’s one of the world’s leading cybersecurity companies.
 Offering a cloud-native platform, it serves thousands of customers worldwide.

-As a software company, CrowdStrike is unlikely to experience minimal impact from tariffs.
+As a software company, CrowdStrike is unlikely to experience much impact from tariffs.
 Meanwhile, if there is a recession, the company could be more resilient than other software companies due to the nature of its offering.
 While businesses can cut spending on some areas of software in an economic downturn, they can’t afford to cut back on cybersecurity.
 Ultimately, the risks associated with a cyberattack are too high.

-At first glance, this growth stock looks very expensive.
-Currently, the P/E ratio here is about 120.
+At first glance, this growth stock looks expensive.
+Currently, the P/E ratio is about 120.
 I don’t see this earnings multiple as a deal breaker, however.
 The reason the P/E ratio is high is that CrowdStrike has only just become profitable and profits are still small.
 In the years ahead, this company is likely to experience strong growth as the world becomes more digital and cyberthreats become more sophisticated.
 Over time, I expect the company to grow into its valuation.

 Interested in finding the next big stocks?
 See our latest stock market analysis here.